windisch/boxroom/README.md

-Currently, I don’t see any reason why I should change anything on my situation (although earning money is by far not the main criteria for my personal empoyment-selection-process, be rest assured that I get a decent amount of such).
+Currently, I don’t see any reason why I should change anything on my situation (although earning money is by far not the main criteria for my personal employment-selection-process, be rest assured that I get a decent amount of such).
 I promise you that once any of the conditions stated above changes, you are one of the first I will get in touch with.